Computer-and-Information-Science/CISC150-StudentJava/README.md

 Create a **student** class in java.
-The student should have 3 data members:
+The student should have 3  private data members:
-* String name
+* private String name
-* int id
+* private int id
-* double gpa
+* private double gpa

   It should have one constructor, that takes in all three pieces of data, and assigns them using the **this** operator;